I have been sexually assaulted

 - the form of the assault

-- your relationship to the assailant
+- your relationship

 - If were recently the victim of a sexual assault, it is important that you go to a designated centre to obtain medical and psychological care.
 Regardless of whether or not you decide to report the assault or have apparent physical injuries, you are entitled to receive this assistance.
 The designated centres were created to provide complete, accessible services specifically for victims of sexual assault.
 You will be cared for and supported by professionals who have been trained in working with victims of sexual assault.
 Be assured that nothing will be done without your consent.